Home / Antibiotics for Pets / Tylosin For Dogs

 Metronidazole is especially effective against anaerobic infections – bacteria that can live without oxygen.
 Possible side effects of metronidazole use in dogs and cats include Allergic reaction (labored breathing, hives, etc.), Drooling and gagging (the drug is very bitter), Vomiting, Loss of appetite, Diarrhea, Lethargy, Blood in the urine, or dark urine and Liver damage.

-Frequently Asked Questions (FAQ) about Tylosin
+Frequently Asked Questions (FAQ) about Tylosin Powder

-1. Are Tylosin and Tylan the Same?
+1. Are Tylosin Powder and Tylan Powder the Same?

-Tylosin, also prescribed under the names Tylan and Tylocine, is a macrolide antibiotic.
+Tylosin Powder, also prescribed under the names Tylan and Tylocine, is a macrolide antibiotic.
 Macrolide antibiotics are bacteriostatic medications, which means that they do not kill bacteria.

 2. What is Tylosin Used for in Dogs?